 Direct Mail

-Wooden Gmail envelope sign and @ symbol standing upright on a clean surface
+Direct marketing trends illustrated by a wooden Gmail envelope sign and @ symbol standing upright on a clean surface

 You’ve often heard the phrase “work smarter, not harder.”
 In direct response, that’s definitely true.
 And as direct response trends have roller-coastered over the last few years (and aren't showing signs of letting up), now is a great time to work smarter.